Research & Blog

 3. Operational Inefficiencies

-Poor AI quality doesn't just create external risks—it destroys internal productivity.
+Poor AI quality doesn't just create external risks.
+It destroys internal productivity.

 According to Harness (2025), 67% of developers now spend more time debugging AI-generated code, and 78% burn 30%+ of their week cleaning it up.

 "Think about that: teams are spending nearly a third of their time fixing AI mistakes instead of building new features.
+That's not acceleration.
+It's a productivity disaster."

 The hidden costs compound: